jhs/erlang.js/README.md

 # erlang.js

-## Baisic Erlang and Node.js interoperability
+## Basic Erlang and Node.js interoperability

 Erlang.js is a simple JavaScript library to support the standard Erlang data encoding format (`term_to_binary`).